konsumer/brunch-daydrunk/README.md

 ## installation

-You just downloaded the repo, and probably want to get the project going on a local dev-server and deploy it to a remote webserver.
-I will provide directions for [Heroku](http://www.heroku.com/) since it's super-easy & free for small instances.
-For other deploy methods, you will probably have to mess with `package.json` or `server/index.js`.

 Make sure [node](http://nodejs.org/) is installed. `npm install` in the project directory will do all the installation of dependencies, server-side & client-side.

 ## read more

 You will need to know about these things to be super-effective with this codebase:

-*  [brunch](http://brunch.io/) to build the minified production version & to do continuosly build the app to `generated/` from it's source files in `front/`
+*  [brunch](http://brunch.io/) to build the minified production version & to continuosly build the app to `generated/` from it's source files in `front/`
 *  [express 4](http://expressjs.com/) the server uses this.
 See files in `server/` to work out how it all goes together.
 *  [Mongoose](http://mongoosejs.com/) for working with mongodb
 *  [passport](http://passportjs.org/) for auth